How to Improve Gut Health Naturally: Expert Tips

 Excessive Sugar

-Limit sugary drinks and sweets.
-Choose natural sweeteners like honey or fruits.
-They offer a healthier alternative without harming your gut.
+Restrict sugary drinks and sweets.
+Opt for natural sweeteners such as honey or fruits.
+That is a much healthier alternative that won’t hurt your gut.

 Monitoring Progress